-Under current state law, the Permanent Fund's annual reports shall be completed by 30 September.
+Under current state law, the Alaska Permanent Fund's annual reports shall be completed by September 30.
 State law also requires that the Fund's financial statements be posted in four newspapers around the state and in the biennial statewide general election pamphlet.

-The APFC promptly complies with requests from the Legislature or other State agencies for financial information.
-The information requested is not confidential under law.
+APFC promptly complies with requests from the Legislature, other State agencies, and the public for financial information about the assets under management.